andersonaddo/greasyfork-userscripts/reddit-userscripts/README.md

 @match metadata updated frequently by GitHub Actions

-# Libreddit instance blacklist

-Meant to be used in conjunction with my other Reddit scripts.
-Some libreddit instances are annoyingly unreliable, giving you false 404s and 403s.
-This auto-redirects you to another instance if you land on one of these instances.

 #  Libreddit Quirk Fixer

 Fix some quirks of libreddit instances (disabled HLS, disabled NSFW, etc)